jtdizzle/Team-Profile-Generator/README.md

 node index.js
 ```

 The program will ask you a series of questions about the team, starting with the team name and information about the team manager.
 After you finish entering the information for a team member, the program will ask if you want to add another team member.
-You can answer 'no' to that question to stop and have the program generate the file, or answer 'yes' to continue.

 ![Screenshot of text prompt](./screen_captures/prompt_sequence_screenshot.png)

 When you answer 'no' to adding another team member, the program will create the output file `index.html` in the `dist/` subdirectory.
 Note that it will overwrite any previous files you may have left there.

-![Screenshot of sample output] (./Screenshot 2022-01-15 161625.jpg)
+![Screenshot of sample output] (Screenshot 2022-01-15 161625.jpg)

 See the [samples](./samples) folder for examples of the output produced.